whitespace-24/Wids2025-DeepLearningFromScratch/README.md

 # Wids2025-DeepLearningFromScratch
-Week 1: Foundations & Tooling Setup
+Week 1: Foundations & Setup

-Week 1 focused on building the mathematical intuition and tooling familiarity required for the project, along with an introduction to Kaggle-style machine learning workflows.
+Week 1 focused on building the mathematical and coding foundations required for the project, along with an introduction to Kaggle-style machine learning workflows.

-🔹 Linear Algebra Refresher
+🔹 Linear Algebra Intuition

-Emphasized the importance of linear algebra intuition for understanding machine learning models.
+Importance of linear algebra in ML

-Covered core ideas such as:

 Vectors as points and directions

-Linear transformations
+Linear transformations and geometric meaning of matrices

-Geometric interpretation of matrix operations

-Recommended the 3Blue1Brown linear algebra series, with focus on the first lesson.
+Resource: 3Blue1Brown Linear Algebra (focus on the first lesson)

 🔹 NumPy & PyTorch Basics

-Introduced PyTorch tensors as the fundamental data structure for deep learning.

-Learned how tensors relate to NumPy arrays and how they differ.
+Introduction to PyTorch tensors and their relation to NumPy arrays

-Focused on:

-Tensor creation and shapes
+Tensor creation, shapes, indexing, and slicing

 Basic operations and broadcasting

-Indexing and slicing

-🔹 Distance Computations with NumPy
+🔹 Distance Computations

-Studied efficient computation of distance matrices using NumPy.
+Efficient computation of distance matrices using NumPy

-Learned how vectorization avoids slow Python loops.
+Understanding vectorization vs Python loops

-Built intuition for how mathematical expressions translate into fast numerical code.

-This directly prepares participants for the upcoming Kaggle contest tasks.
+Useful preparation for Kaggle-style problems

 🔹 Kaggle Introduction

-Introduced Kaggle competitions as a practical ML workflow.

-Explored:
+Overview of Kaggle competitions and workflows

-Dataset structure (train.csv, test.csv)
+Understanding datasets (train.csv, test.csv) and submissions

-Submission format

-Public vs private leaderboard

-Used the Titanic dataset to understand how ML contests work end-to-end.
+Explored the Titanic dataset as a first contest

-Week 2: Perceptrons & Neural Networks (Mathematical Foundations)
+Week 2: Perceptrons & Neural Networks

-In Week 2, we focused on building a mathematical understanding of perceptrons and neural networks, starting from simple linear classifiers and gradually motivating deeper architectures and learning algorithms.
+Week 2 focused on understanding how neural networks work from a mathematical perspective, starting from simple linear models.

 🔹 Perceptron

-Introduced the perceptron as a basic linear binary classifier.
+Perceptron as a linear binary classifier

-Understood how inputs, weights, bias, and activation function work together.
+Role of weights, bias, and activation functions

-Interpreted the perceptron as learning a linear decision boundary in feature space.
+Learning a linear decision boundary

-Discussed the limitations of perceptrons, especially their inability to solve non-linearly separable problems.
+Limitations of linear models

 🔹 XOR Problem

-Studied the XOR problem as a classic example where a single-layer perceptron fails.
+Why a single-layer perceptron fails on XOR

-Used XOR to motivate the need for multiple layers and non-linear transformations.

-Gained geometric intuition behind why XOR cannot be separated by a single line.
+Motivation for multi-layer networks

+Geometric intuition behind non-linear separability

-🔹 Neural Networks (Multi-Layer Perceptrons)
+🔹 Neural Networks (MLPs)

-Extended perceptrons to multi-layer neural networks.
+Extending perceptrons to multi-layer neural networks

-Understood the role of:

-Hidden layers

-Non-linear activation functions

-Saw how stacking layers enables learning complex, non-linear decision boundaries.
+Role of hidden layers and non-linear activations

+Learning complex decision boundaries

 🔹 Backpropagation

-Introduced backpropagation as the core learning algorithm for neural networks.
+Backpropagation as the core learning algorithm

-Studied how gradients are computed using the chain rule.
+Gradient computation using the chain rule

-Understood how weights and biases are updated to minimize loss.
+Weight and bias updates to minimize loss

-Emphasis was placed on the mathematical derivation, not just implementation.
+Focus on mathematical understanding

 🔹 Automatic Differentiation (Optional)

-Explored how modern ML libraries compute gradients efficiently using computational graphs and automatic differentiation.
+How modern frameworks compute gradients

-Connected the theory of backpropagation to how frameworks like TensorFlow and PyTorch work internally.
+Connection between backpropagation and computational graphs

-🔹 Interactive Exploration
+🔹 Interactive Learning

-Used TensorFlow Playground to visually experiment with:
+Used TensorFlow Playground to visualize:

 Network depth